Best Bread Knife Reviews 2023

 There is a common misconception out there around bread knives.
 The thought is that since the blades are serrated and they’re difficult to sharpen at home on your own, you should just buy a cheap one and then buy another one when it becomes dull.
 There is some real irony in that statement however.
 If you buy a hardened stainless steel bread knife, say one from our list above made of high-quality high-carbon steel, then it will have far better edge retention.
 It won’t need sharpened near as soon as a cheap bread knife.
 Besides, bread knives aren’t used as much as other more commonly used knives in the kitchen, like steak knives.
 The serrations also protect the sharp edges which reside between the points and don’t actually make full contact with the cutting board.
 Using a wooden cutting board will also further improve the life of your sharp bread cutting knife.

-While it may be true that you can overcome the shortcomings of a cheap non-serrated knife by keeping it very sharp all the time, it just does’t work that way with a bread knife.
+While it may be true that you can overcome the shortcomings of a cheap non-serrated knife by keeping it very sharp all the time, it just doesn’t work that way with a bread knife.
 The good news is that even the best bread knives are relatively inexpensive when compared to some of your other kitchen knives where very high end steel alloys are more important.
 This is often the case with sushi knives for instance.
 In order to keep the ultra-sharp blade needed for slicing on these, knife makers must use much more expensive materials than in bread knives.
 With bread knives, the serrations allow for lower-cost materials, making them more affordable for you and I. So go ahead, this is one knife that you can splurge on!